 Cover the mixture and refrigerate for at least 4 hours (overnight is best) to allow the flavors to meld.

-- Make the Sauages:
+- Make the Sausages:

 Roll the meat into small, finger-sized sausages about 3 inches long and 1 inch thick.